35+ Digital Marketing Terms Every Marketer Should Know

 40. Social Media

 It is a website or application that allows users to share content and actively participate in an online community or network.
 Social media include Facebook, Twitter, Pinterest, and LinkedIn.

 It is a website or application where content is created by its members.

 Are these digital marketing terms overwhelming you?
 Don’t worry because it’s completely normal.
 But, the more you read the list over, and browse through our articles here on Digital Marketing Panel, the more you will remember and understand these digital marketing terms and concepts.
-In turn, you’ll be a better online marketer in no time.
+In turn, you’ll become one of the best online marketers out there in no time.

 Help us build our list of digital marketing terms!
 Share your own glossary or words with us through our Comments section.
 Don’t miss the digital marketing trends in 2017.

 Editor’s Note – This post was originally published on June 23, 2017 and has been updated for quality and relevancy.